breuleux/ovld/README.md

 assert Two().f("s") == "a string"
 ```

+# Code generation

+(Experimental) For advanced use cases, you can generate custom code for type checkers or overloads.
+[See here](https://ovld.readthedocs.io/en/latest/codegen/).

 # Benchmarks

 `ovld` is pretty fast: the overhead is comparable to `isinstance` or `match`, and only 2-3x slower when dispatching on `Literal` types.
 Compared to other multiple dispatch libraries, it has 1.5x to 100x less overhead.